The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Measurement-Based and Blind Quantum Computation

+Measurement-based quantum computation \cite{raussendorf2001one, briegel2009measurement, raussendorf2003measurement, raussendorf2001computational, jozsa2006introduction} is quantum computing paradigm in which computation is driven by single-qubit measurements on certain types of highly entangled states.
+Since measurements are inherently indeterministic, any deterministic computation in this framework requires an adaptive correction method.
+This correction method, termed gflow \cite{browne2007generalized, danos2006determinism}, plays a key role in the following sections, so much of this subsection is devoted to its explication.

-Graph states take their name from the connection to mathematical graphs.
+MBQC is performed on entangled, multi-partite quantum states called graph states, which take their name from the connection to mathematical graphs.
 Let $G$ be a (simple, connected) graph on vertex set $V = \{1, ..., n\}$ and edge set $E$.
 One can define a graph state, denoted $\ket{G}$, as

 where each vertex of the graph is assigned a qubit in the $\ket{+}$ state and where each edge $(i,j)$ in the graph is associated to a controlled Pauli-$Z$ gate, denoted $CZ_{ij}$, between the corresponding qubits.
-Equivalently, $\ket{G}$ can be specified as the unique stabiliser state of the set of stabilisers \cite{gottesman1997stabilizer} generated by
+Equivalently, $\ket{G}$ can be specified as the unique stabiliser state \cite{gottesman1997stabilizer} of the set of stabilisers generated by